Who we are

 The German Charity

 Kinderdorf Kambodscha, a German charity formed in 2011 by family and friends of one of the local directors, supports Honour Village via direct fundraising in Europe and generous donations through events held in Germany.
 The charity is registered in Regensburg (VR200668).
-A short video in German about the founding and goals of the charity can be viewed here.
+You can find out more about their work here at www.kinderdorfkambodscha.de.